ILA intends to work with SFUSD on a “small-school-by-design” International Baccalaureate School for grades 6-12.

-ILA SF intends to be an International Baccalaureate School (IB) and the charter petition is being written in alignment with IB principals, policies and practices.
-ILA SF will apply for candidacy concurrent with charter authorization and the first cohort of 6th graders will experience IB-aligned curriculum and instruction.
+ILA SF intends to be an International Baccalaureate School (IB) and the school description is being written in alignment with IB principals, policies and practices.
+ILA SF will apply for candidacy upon opening and the first cohort of 6th graders will experience IB-aligned curriculum and instruction.

 Would this be a public school?

-Yes, this would be a public charter school and free to families living in San Francisco.
+Yes, this would be a public school and free to families living in San Francisco.

 When would the school open?

-If the charter is authorized by SFUSD, the school could open as early as August 2019.
+If the small-school-by-design proposal is accepted and/or the charter is authorized by SFUSD, the school could open as early as August 2020.

-If the District does not accept the petition, then what?
+If the District does not accept the proposal or the charter, then what?

-If SFUSD does not authorize the charter petition, we will submit the charter petition to the State of California for approval.
+If SFUSD does not authorize the school, we will submit the charter petition to the State of California for approval.

 What can I do to support the charter school?